mparno/fenics-web/source/doc/programmers-reference/cpp/mesh/Mesh.rst

         holds the colors of the mesh.

         *Arguments*
-            dim (uint)
+            coloring_type (std::vector<uint>)
-                Coloring type given as topological dimension,
-                specifying what relation makes two cells neighbors.
+                Coloring type given as list of topological dimensions, specifying what relation makes two mesh entinties neighbors.
-                Two cells are neighbors if they are both adjacent to a mesh entity of the given dimension.

         *Returns*
             MeshFunction<uint>
-                The colors as a mesh function over the cells of the mesh.
+                The colors as a mesh function over entities of the mesh.

     .. cpp:function:: void all_intersected_entities(const Point& point, uint_set& ids_result) const